imdeepmind/imdeepmind.github.io/docs/programming-languages/python/exceptions.md

 ## Example of Multiple Except Clauses

-You can handle different types of exceptions in separate `except` clauses.
+We can handle different types of exceptions in separate `except` clauses.

 ```python
 try: